If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Homemade plexiglass cleaner

-Instead, we recommend using a hair dryer on the coolest and lowest setting.
-Hold the hair dryer at a 45-degree angle a few inches away from the glass and blow from side to side, starting at the top and working your way down to the bottom.
+Instead, use air.
+A hair dryer on the coolest, lowest setting works perfectly.
+Hold it at a 45-degree angle a few inches away from the glass and blow from top to bottom.
+If you have canned air (like for keyboards), that works well too.

 • Difficulty: Easy